Selecting and Arranging Objects

 The Group and Ungroup commands can also be found in the Path panel.

-The Expand command turns an object into a number of typically more primitive objects.
+The Expand button, located in the Path panel, turns an object into a number of typically more primitive objects.
 Those objects together look exactly like the original one.
-This kind of "disassembling" of an object lets you use tools that can work only with the whole object but cannot work with its parts.
+This kind of "disassembling" of an object lets you use tools that can work only with the entire object but cannot work with its parts.

 The result of expanding is either a group or compound group.
 After expanding in the example above, the outline and gradient are grouped.
 This is the most common case.